 The info you'll provide for nonpriority debts is very similar.
 These will include credit cards, medical bills, personal loans, old taxes and anything else that isn't secured or priority.
 Mark the appropriate box If the debt is a student loan, debts that arise out of a separation agreement or divorce, a debt to a pension or profit-sharing plan.
 Otherwise, under "other" state what kind of debt it is.

-Sometimes another person or company needs to listed, like a law firm, a governmental agency, or a bill collector.
+Sometimes another person or company needs to be listed, like a law firm, a governmental agency, or a bill collector.
 By listing these entities here, in Part III, you ensure they receive notice of the bankruptcy.